Harry Potter and the "strange" case of Oscars snub

 In fact it was five -- art direction, cinematography, sound editing and mixing and visual effects.

-Deathly Hallows - Part 2 earned $1.3 billion in global ticket sales, according to Boxofficemojo.com, making it the third biggest movie of all time before inflation is taken into account.
+Deathly Hallows - Part 2 earned $1.3 billion (812.8 million pounds) in global ticket sales, according to Boxofficemojo.com, making it the third biggest movie of all time before inflation is taken into account.
 It was also a critical hit.

 Nick Dudman, in the special makeup effects department, agreed that Potter films had been wrongly overlooked.